Vercel Middleware Integration

 };

-If your project is not based on Next.js, the code above can be adapted to import from @redirection.io/vercel-middleware
+If your project is not based on Next.js, all the code above can be adapted to import from @redirection.io/vercel-middleware

 instead of @redirection.io/vercel-middleware/next